CircleCI-Public/circleci-lastmile-ai/README.md

 ## Getting started

-The application will use an AI model to help a user get book recommendations.
+The application will use an AI model (OpenAI's GPT3.5, AKA ChatGPT) to help a user get book recommendations.
 The application uses OpenAI's function calling support to allow for structured operations like searching for books or getting details for a specific book.

+Here's how it works:

+1. Convert the user query into a function call via GPT3.5
+2. Run the function against the book DB
+3. Combine the function output with the original query
+4. Send that combined text to the model again
+5. Show that output to the user

-You will set up a CI pipeline to run some tests to validate our function calls and to help regression test changes to our prompt.
+You will set up a CI pipeline to run some tests to validate this functionality calls and to help regression test changes to our prompt.

 ### Environment setup

 We recommend creating a virtual environment to store your dependencies.

 ```bash